Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[If your visa expires soon ↓](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon)**

+### By fax

+Some people say that fax works much faster than email.[^22] The Ausländerbehörde's fax number is (030) 90269 4099.
+Their opening hours are [here](https://service.berlin.de/standort/121885/).

 ### By registered mail

 You can send your residence permit application by [registered mail](/glossary/Einschreibebrief).
 It's not better or faster than email.[^23]